 But Fish Lane doesn't stop there.
 Moving further along towards West End and you'll meet the back of multi-levelled pan Asian restaurant Chu the Phat, as well as La Lune wine bar, hip hop bar and barber Next Episode, and Big Roddy's Rippin' Rib Shack for some hands on succulence.

 Insofar as wining and dining is concerned, Bakery Lane is a whole ‘nother situation.
 Their precinct absolutely heaves on Friday and Saturday nights and it’s easy to see why.
-Hosting some of the coolest joints in the Valley, people punting in Bakery Lane get to indulge in the fantastic elixirs of The Bowery cocktail lounge, the cakes (and coffee and cocktails) at Cakes & Shit, live music and decent slices at Johnny's Pizzeria, Korean fusion at Nomnom Korean, and breakfast and specialty coffee at The New Black.
+Hosting some of the coolest joints in the Valley, people punting in Bakery Lane get to indulge in the cakes (and coffee and cocktails) at Cakes & Shit, live music and decent slices at Johnny's Pizzeria, Korean fusion at Nomnom Korean, and breakfast and specialty coffee at The New Black.

 Winn Lane is probably the cutest and littlest laneway in Brisbane, but beware the punch she’s packing.
 Start your safari via the Winn Lane entrance and grab a coffee from No.5 Café (you’ll need it).
 From there it’s a short wander to pick up some bright new threads at Phoebe Paradise, and snip a fresh lid at Babylon Falls Barbershop.
 If you've got an axe that needs some love (or seeking to acquire one) swing by Tym Guitars, then sprinkle in a little more culture at the Culprit Club.
 Besides the crammed cul-de-sac, Winn also ropes in the boutiques on Ann Street including Akira, House of Ezis, and Babushka Ballerina for those Uber Black occasions.
 Just make sure to round off your visit with fries, shakes, and some of Brisbane’s best burgers at Ben’s Burgers.